 Teen Boat must have two teens (both entrants must be age 13 – 17).

 Adult Category is for one person (ages 18 and over).

-All contestants are required to sign the safety waiver prior to competing in the boat race.
+All contestants require a signed safety waiver prior to competing in the boat race.
 Minors must have responsible parent sign the waiver.
-Unsigned waivers, unsnapped life vests, or improper shoe apparel will result in immediate disqualification.
+Unsigned waivers, unsnapped life vests, or improper shoe apparel results in immediate disqualification.

 1. Fastest ($20 Ducky Dollars)

 2. Most patriotic ($10 Ducky Dollars)!

 4. Sunk like the Edmund Fitzgerald! ($10.00 Ducky Dollars)!